hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	}
 }
 {% endhighlight %}
-Ну Check тип мы уже видели что работает, а как там насчет Async<T>?
+Ok Check monad works but what about Async<T>?
 {% highlight csharp %}
 class MainClass
 {